tjerkok/Rush_Hour/PROCESS.md

     * IDDFS (testboard6x6):
         * Archiving with dictionary, key = hash, value = depth. states: 3531. moves: 8.
         * Archiving with original set (losing most efficient solution, might not even find one). states: 741. moves: 10.
+Concluded the best way for the IDDFS to archive was a dictionary.
+Even while it was slow, it does give a solution for the problem, whereas an archive set didn't depend on the depth of the found state, which is way less efficient.

 ### Kika
 We fixed the Iterative deepening depth search, we discussed our next steps and we had a meeting with Kiara and Quinten.